eureka2/G6K/README.md

 If you want to transfer simulators, their data sources and style sheets from a previous installation, do not copy them manually, use the following console command:

-``php bin/console php bin/console g6k:simulator:copy -w abDatepicker -w abListbox -w AutoMoneyFormat all /var/www/html/simulator-old``
+``php bin/console g6k:simulator:copy -w abDatepicker -w abListbox -w AutoMoneyFormat all /var/www/html/simulator-old``

 assuming `/var/www/html/simulator-old` is the installation directory of the previous version.